 Geliefde Lichamen is the first project of the Artistic Theology Lab, curated by Sander Vloebergs.
-Sander developped this project during the academic year 2018-2019, The project grew organically – starting from an artistic dance video (Christina) and resulting in a multimedia exposition with live performances and a colloquium on the relation between art, church and Mysticism.
+Sander developed this project during the academic year 2018-2019.
+The project grew organically – starting from an artistic dance video (Christina) and resulted in a multimedia exposition with live performances and a colloquium on the relationship between art, church, and mysticism.

 “Words and kisses caress her body”.
 Movement.
 Sacred Space.
 Woman.
 Ecstasy.
 Absence.

-Sander presented the first results of this experimental artistic multimedia project in the Grote Kapel of Kadoc (KULeuven) from the June 21th – July 12th.
-Sander ollaborated with artists and academics from diverse disciplines in order to explore the potential of a sacred body in a contemporary sacred space.
+Sander presented the first results of this experimental artistic multimedia project in the Grote Kapel of Kadoc (KULeuven) from June 21th – July 12th.
+Sander collaborated with artists and academics from diverse disciplines to explore the potential of a sacred body in a contemporary sacred space.
 He investigated the role and meanings of a body being virtually, imaginary and physically present and absent, using a unique exploration of Flanders’ mystical past.
 Sander opens a dialogue between contemporary artists and thirteenth-century women like Christina the Astonishing, Lutgardis of Tongeren and Ida of Louvain – women who were worshiped as living saints.
-They danced and sung ecstatically in churches and on the streets, fulfilled with divine presence.
-Their heavenly bodies were incorporated in a community, a history, that lovingly commemorates their absence and passionately congers up their presence.
+They danced and sung ecstatically in churches and on the streets, fulfilled with a divine presence.
+Their heavenly bodies were incorporated in a community, a history, that lovingly commemorates their absence and passionately represents their presence.
 Beloved Bodies.

 The Inspiration: Religious Women

-Geliefde Lichamen is a multimedia project that brings together artists of different media who work on one specific group of texts.
-These texts were selected by Sander Vloebergs as source material.
-The texts are the saint lives (vitae) of religious women who lived in the diocese of Liège during the 13th century (called Mulieres Religiosae in scholarly literature).
-These women had a reputation of being living saints and their bodily performances were considered to be miraculous – representing heavenly bodies on earth.
+Geliefde Lichamen is a multimedia project that brings together artists of different media who work on one specific group of texts, selected by Sander Vloebergs as source material.
+These are the saint lives (vitae) of religious women who lived in the diocese of Liège during the 13th century (called Mulieres Religiosae in scholarly literature).
+These women had a reputation of being living saints and their bodily performances were considered miraculous.
+They represented heavenly bodies on earth.
 Their lives were documented by male clerics who adapted their performance to written text – and in doing so, preserving their memory for the next generations.